dvdvideo1234/SpinnerTool/readme.md

 Q: I just created a fidget spinner but when I hit the forward numpad key and it goes in reverse ?
-A: Keep in mind that of you apply negative power, the torque will be reversed when using the numpad.
-The wire input is independent it does not take the numpad direction into consideration.
+A: Keep in mind that if you apply negative power, the torque will be reversed when using the numpad.
+The wire input is independent.
+It does not take the numpad direction into consideration as the value includes sign and magnitude.

-Q: Does this thin have some kind of tweaks ?
+Q: Does this thing have some kind of tweaks ?
 A: Well yeah, you can play around with these using the console sbox_maxspinner_scale   --> Maximum scale for power and lever sbox_maxspinner_mass    --> The maximum mass the entity can have